MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/configure-automatic-record-creation.md

 ![open drop-down menu with case and lead options for creating a record in dynamics 365 from within market insights](media/select-entity.png "Open drop-down menu with Case and Lead options for creating a record in Dynamics 365 from within Market Insights")

 ## Create a rule to automatically turn social activities into Lead or Case records

+> [!NOTE]
+> Parts of the user interface for integration scenarios might reference Microsoft Social Engagement.
+Nevertheless, you can configure the connections with your Market Insights solution.

 1. Sign in to [!include[](../includes/pn-dynamics-crm.md)] with your system administrator or customizer credentials.